 The status of the activity whether achieved or not

 Reasons for not able to achieve the planned target for the day

-Review the plan:
+Review the daily project execution plan:

-The daily plan should be prepared a day in advance and reviewed before implementing it.
+The daily project execution plan should be prepared a day in advance and reviewed before implementing it.
 The review process should include the project team members, contractors, supervisors who would be actually implementing the task.
 It is a good practice to consider the material availability schedule, resource calendar in order to stream line the plan.
 If an activity requires a linked coordinating activity and if it has not been carried out, it is advisable to include the coordinating task and not the actual task.
 For e.g. if a weld setup has to be inspected by a third party quality inspector and he has not been informed, it is likely that he may not turn up and carry out the activity as per the plan.
-Such coordination tasks are generally not captured during the activity list development process and daily planning is a good platform to incorporate such activities.
+Such coordination tasks are generally not captured during the activity list development process and daily project execution plan is a good platform to incorporate such activities.

-Implement the plan:
+Implement the daily project execution plan:

 The Project Manager should make use of the data filtering capabilities of project management software or add a custom filter to automate the process.
 All team members should be informed about the plan by conducting a meeting; individual copies should be handed over or sent by email.
 Project Managers ability to use database or spreadsheet can create wonders.
-Daily planning also increases the involvement of the people and makes them feel responsible for the project.
+Daily project execution plan also increases the involvement of the people and makes them feel responsible for the project.

 The project manager should brief his team early in the morning and reiterate the salient aspect of the plan.
 Project Manager should dedicate time to personally monitor the activities and instruct the team members to intimate him if any scheduled task is not being implemented as per plan.
 It is a god practice for any Project Manager to check the implementation of the plan at regular intervals.
 If the number of daily activities is large it can be delegated to the next most influential person in the team